-Egypt Attack: At Least 10 Killed in Drive-by Motorcycle Shooting on Cairo Church – Haaretz
+Egypt Says 10 Killed in Shootout Outside Cairo Church – U.S. News & World Report

 |